shorebirdtech/website/src/pages/blogs/ios-beta.md

 **Note: iOS beta requires the latest version of Shorebird CLI (0.25.0) with the latest stable version of Flutter (3.16.9).**

-Shorebird Code Push is a tool that allows you to update your Flutter app instantly over the air, without going through the store update process.
-This allows you to directly deploy fixes and new features to your end users' devices.
+Shorebird Code Push is a tool that allows you to update your Flutter app instantly over the air.
+This allows you to directly deploy fixes to your end users' devices.

 ## What this means